Lamb Dog Food – Is It Good For Dogs With Allergies?

 Lamb tends to be fattier than other types of meat.
 As such, it may be great for active or working dogs or those looking to put on weight, but not as suitable for overweight or senior dogs.

 As such, whether beef of lamb is better for dogs really depends on your dog's nutritional needs.

 Is lamb fat bad for dogs?

 No, it isn’t.
-Fat is a natural source of energy for dogs as a carnivorous creature.
+Fat is a natural source of energy for dogs as they are carnivorous creatures.
 They have a greater capacity for fat oxidation than humans both at rest and during exercise.

 The kinds of essential fats found in meat varies with the type of meat (chicken, sheep, pork, beef) and the diet fed to these animals.
-That is why it is best for you to rotate the type of meat that you feed to fido.
+That is why it is best for you to rotate the type of meat that you feed to your dog.